metaplex-foundation/developer-hub/src/pages/core-candy-machine/guides/create-a-core-candy-machine-with-hidden-settings.md

 - After setting up UMI, we created an array containing the metadata (name and URI) that would be used to update the assets after the initial mint.
 This included calculating a hash for validation purposes.
 - We created a Collection asset to where our minted assets will belong to
 - We create a Core Candy Machine with hidden setting, 5 items available, and a start time guard
-- We minted all the assets from our Core Candy Machine
+- We minted all the assets from our Core Candy Machine with a the placeholder valuee stored in the hidden setting of our Core Candy Machine
 - After verifying that all assets were minted, we fetched the collection assets and updated their metadata with the prepared reveal data.
 - We confirmed that the reveal of our collection was correct by hashing the metadata (name and URI) of the revealed assets and comparing it to the expected hash